baww-com/baww-com.github.io/not-posts/Alts/Ripple/ripple.md

 ## How to Buy Ripple with PayPal

-Due to Paypal's chargeback feature, buying Ripple with Paypal takes a few extra steps.
+Due to Paypal's chargeback feature, buying Ripple with Paypal requires one extra step.
 The exchange [VirWoX](https://www.virwox.com?r=22aa25){:target="_blank"} allows you to convert paypal balance into Bitcoin.
 [Read our tutorial on this conversion](/buy-bitcoin/paypal/).
-Once you have obtained Bitcoin, you can send it to Bittrex just like the above example!
+Once you have Bitcoin, you can send it to Binance as seen in the example above.

 ## Can I Buy Ripple on Coinbase?

-At the time of this writing, Coinbase does not sell Ripple.
-There have been several rumors however, and many think that in early 2018 we will see several new coins, including Ripple, added to Coinbase.
-If you are interested in buying ripple, just follow the steps above!
+Currently, Coinbase does not sell Ripple.
+Due to Ripple's increasing popularity, there is a chance it could be added to Coinbase, or other mainstream exchanges in the future.
+If you want to buy ripple now, please follow the above steps.

-## How to Store Ripple, Securely!
+## How to Store Ripple

-The best ripple wallet in my opinion is the [Ledger Nano S](https://www.ledgerwallet.com/r/607d).
-Read our [Ripple Wallet guide](/wallets/ripple/).
+Ripple is easily and securely stored on the highly popular hardware wallet [Ledger Nano S!](https://www.ledgerwallet.com/r/607d)